kajal98/generate_crud/README.md

-# Clone the repository and get readymate admin panel
+# Clone the repository and get readymade admin panel

 ## move to your directory
 <strong>$ cd blog</strong>